zzxzzk115/Space-Impact-II-GameShell/README.md

 Pixel-perfect clone of Nokia's Space Impact, one of the biggest classics in mobile gaming.
 Ported to GameShell.

 ## How to play
+1. Download the release file, then transfer it to GameShell.
+2. Unzip the release file.
+3. Change diretory to XXXInstall.
+4. `sudo chmod +x install.sh`
+5. `./install.sh`

 Keymapping:

 Menu  -> Escape